2021 Triangle Community Plan, Gallatin County, MT

 The Triangle Community Plan is authorized by Montana State Statute and the Gallatin County Growth Policy.

-Thanks to the Sonoran Institute, the City of Bozeman, and Gallatin County for information used in writing this article.
+Written by Brett Fagan.
+Special thanks to the Sonoran Institute, the City of Bozeman, and Gallatin County for information used to research and write this article.